-After introducing Volvo V60 Plug-in Hybrid in Italy, Volvo now launches the “Pure Tension Pavilion”.
+Volvo Cars introduces the Volvo V60 Plug-in Hybrid in Italy – and launches the car together with the “Pure Tension pavilion”.
 The pavilion – a spectacular free-standing tensioned membrane structure – is a rapidly deployable and portable solar charging station for the world-first Diesel Plug-in Hybrid.
 “Pure Tension pavilion” is the winning project resulting from a competition for architects and designers held in May and commissioned by Volvo Car Italia.
 The Pure Tension charging station together with the V60 Plug-in Hybrid will now be part of a road-show through Italy’s biggest cities.

-The “Pure Tension pavilion” was shown for the first time at an event in Milan.
+The “Pure Tension pavilion” was shown for the first time at an event in Milan to mark the official launch of the Volvo V60 Plug-in Hybrid in Italy.
 This May Volvo Car Italia in collaboration with the magazine for Architecture and Technologies “The Plan” organized a competition for architects and designers to create a pavilion for the Volvo V60 Plug-in Hybrid.
 The contest received over 150 entries from all over the world.

 The winning structure was created by Alvin Huang's Synthesis Design + Architecture (SDA), with offices in Los Angeles and London.
 Following SDA's competition win, the project entered the production phase during the summer.
 The structure took shape between July and September in Chicago under the care of Fabric Images, a company specialized in this type of design creation.
 Its final assembly and first functional testing took place in October in Bologna, close to the head offices of Volvo Car Italia.